-The Master of Arts in Teaching degree (M.A.T.) has been established to enhance the professional development of students who are committed to excellence in the classroom.
-The M.A.T. program is designed for individuals who are interested in pursuing teacher certification concurrently with a master's degree, improving their expertise in the content areas, learning effective teaching strategies, and enhancing the delivery of instruction to students.
+The Master of Arts in Teaching program (M.A.T.) has been established to enhance the professional development of teachers who are committed to excellence in the classroom.
+The M.A.T. program is designed for individuals who are interested in pursuing either a master's degree or a master's degree and teacher certification.
+The program is focused on improving expertise in content areas, effective teaching strategies, and enhancing the delivery of instruction to students.
 The goal of the M.A.T. program is to equip educators to become servant leaders within the school setting.
-The M.A.T. is a 36-hour, non-thesis professional development program.